aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 Future Updates:

 Would love the ai to attack players not in your group.
+Let me know if you have ideas on how to do this.

 Enjoy!!
 aussie